HTTP MitM attack

 Both the user and attacker machine are in a virtualbox NAT network

-Default gateway would be the host machine at a particular address
+The default gateway and fake DNS address for the target user would be the attacker machine at a particular address

 Attacker machine: Run usual ARP & DNS spoof techniques